JanHerca/urantiapedia/input/markdown/en/Innerface/Vol5/Innerface_vol5_4.md

 It is my conclusion that we can be truly free of the reward or punishment incentive, and so in a position to choose the will of the God unconditionally, only if there is room for uncertainty both about God's existence and the consequences thereof.

 If this suggestion is correct, then the revelators could not provide us with a totally self-authenticating revelation.
 They had to leave room for doubt or else they would violate God's decree regarding the absolute sovereignty of the mortal free will.
-So is this the reason that The Urantia Book is fraught with difficulties and "strangeness"?
+So is this the reason that The Urantia Book is fraught with difficulties and “strangeness”?

 Quotations from the book that are in accord with these thoughts are:

-"But for you, my children, and for all others who would follow you into this kingdom, there is set a severe test.
-Faith alone will pass you through its portals...."
+“But for you, my children, and for all others who would follow you into this kingdom, there is set a severe test.
+Faith alone will pass you through its portals....”
 (1569)

-Here a reminder of Brian Appleyard's telling remark is warranted, "If we had reason for faith, it would not be faith at all, it would be logic.
-Faith can only be unreasonable."
+Here a reminder of Brian Appleyard's telling remark is warranted, “If we had reason for faith, it would not be faith at all, it would be logic.
+Faith can only be unreasonable.”

 So if the Urantia Papers were errorless, as well as containing prophetic materials, we would be forced to accept it as having divine authority—thus leaving no room for faith.
 But only faith can pass us through the portals!

 Then we have:

-"The existence of God can never be proved by scientific experiment or by pure reason...."
+“The existence of God can never be proved by scientific experiment or by pure reason....”
 (24)

-"Revelation is validated only by human experience..."
+“Revelation is validated only by human experience...”
 (1106)

-"The proof of revelation is this same fact of human experience..."
+“The proof of revelation is this same fact of human experience...”
 (1105)

-"The fact of religion consists wholly in the religious experience of the rational and average human being."
+“The fact of religion consists wholly in the religious experience of the rational and average human being.”
 (1105)

 My last supporting quote says:

-"But long before reaching Havona, these ascendant children of time have learned to feast upon uncertainty, to fatten upon disappointment, to enthuse over apparent defeat, to invigorate in the presence of  difficulties, to exhibit indomitable courage in the face of immensity, and to exercise unconquerable faith when confronted with the challenge of the inexplicable.
-Long since, the battle cry of these pilgrims became: "In liaison with God, nothing—absolutely nothing—is impossible."
+“But long before reaching Havona, these ascendant children of time have learned to feast upon uncertainty, to fatten upon disappointment, to enthuse over apparent defeat, to invigorate in the presence of  difficulties, to exhibit indomitable courage in the face of immensity, and to exercise unconquerable faith when confronted with the challenge of the inexplicable.
+Long since, the battle cry of these pilgrims became: ”In liaison with God, nothing—absolutely nothing—is impossible."
 (291)

 It certainly seems that mortal life is meant to be charged with uncertainty.
 Thus am I able to say:

-"Thank you Father, for the errors and the 'funny' stuff in The Urantia Book, thank you for those hilarious bits about Adamson and Ratta and their invisible children; thank you for those incredible, impossible, long-ranging passenger birds that carry two people 500 miles non-stop—and talk; thank you for the forty days to Pentecost conundrum; and thank you for the beauty and the grandeur of those Urantia Papers that reflect a level of genius that is light years beyond the talents of mere men.
+“Thank you Father, for the errors and the 'funny' stuff in The Urantia Book, thank you for those hilarious bits about Adamson and Ratta and their invisible children; thank you for those incredible, impossible, long-ranging passenger birds that carry two people 500 miles non-stop—and talk; thank you for the forty days to Pentecost conundrum; and thank you for the beauty and the grandeur of those Urantia Papers that reflect a level of genius that is light years beyond the talents of mere men.
 But above all else, I give you thanks Father, for the life of Jesus as it reveals you to me.
 And lastly, I give thanks for those precious words of Job saying, 'even though you slay me, yet would I serve you,' for it is my will, Father, that your will be done in me, no matter what the consequences.
 My Father, I do so sincerely love you just for being you, and for you allowing me to be me.
 Once more, thank you.
-Amen."
+Amen.”

 # A Crime Against Humanity?